 The primary point of a citation is to enable your reader to easily find your source.
-Every source referred to in the text of your paper should appear in the reference list.
+Every source cited in the text of your paper should appear in the reference list.

-*A DOI is a unique number assigned to an individual electronic item, such as an online journal article.
+*A DOI, or digital object identifier, is a unique number assigned to an individual electronic item, such as an online journal article.
 APA 7 requires a DOI for all works that have one.

 Tools like PsycINFO and Google Scholar also provide you with APA formatted references.
 In PsycINFO, select the items you want citations for, then click "Cite" in the upper toolbar.
 In Google Scholar, click "Cite" for the individual article in the results list.
 ALWAYS carefully double check the citation and make corrections as needed before turning in your assignment:

-Author, A. A. (Year, Month Day).
+Author, A. B. (Year, Month Date).
 Title of article.
-Title of Newspaper.
-Retrieved from http://www.someaddress.com/full/url/
+Title of Newspaper/Publication.
+URL

 Complete instructions on citing and useful information on writing style and content can be found in the latest edition of the Publication Manual of the American Psychological Society.
 We have multiple copies in the Library in reference and on reserve; it's also worth considering buying your own if you are in the social sciences.